BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/VUE.md

 title: VUE & Front-End Frameworks Walkthrough
 ---

-Vue is a flexible framework used to create user interfaces for websites.
-Unlike all-or-nothing frameworks, Vue lets you start small and add more features as needed.
-It focuses on making the visual part of your website (the `view`) good, but it can also handle complex, interactive websites when combined with other modern tools and libraries.
+Vue is a versatile framework for creating website user interfaces.
+Vue allows you to start small and add new features as needed.
+It concentrates on improving the visual aspect of your website (the 'view').
+Still, it can also manage complex, interactive web pages when used with other modern tools and libraries.

 ## Resources